 Vickie Sussen has been with CASA since 1995, when she went through the first volunteer training class.
 She was then hired as a part-time Casework Supervisor in 1996.
 She was promoted to Program Director due to her skills in working with volunteers, helping them sharpen their skills in advocating for children, facilitating them through the foster care system.
 To contact Vickie, email her at email@example.com.

 Angela Hinojosa joined CASA in November 2017 as the Office & Events Manager.
-Angela and her husband moved to Athens in 2011, put down roots and never want to move again!
-They have 2 dogs and 4 cats (depending on whether they've brought in another stray) and are reformed city slickers from Houston.
+Angela and her husband moved from Houston to Athens in 2011, put down roots and adopted 2 dogs and 4 cats (depending on whether they've brought in another stray).
 Angela is interested in all things crafty and a firm believer in the sentiment that "more is more!".
-She always has at least 2 or 3 projects going at any time and has a tendency to embellish anything she deems "too plain."
 Angela’s concern for fosters (children and animals alike) drew her to CASA, where she is excited to be part of making a difference in the lives of children in need.
 She can be contacted at email@example.com.